iviasensio/PL-Smart/README.md

 You'll find very useful info about the guidelines inside the app P&LExample.qvf

-WARNING: before import the extension from the server remember to remove all the non functional files.
+WARNING1: before import the extension from the server remember to remove all the non functional files.
 Please remove:
 .gitattributes
 .gitignore